-42% of the workforce are on the cusp of being digitally equipped for work
+42% of the workforce are on

 A vast group - 42% of the workforce (c.
 13.6 million) - can go online and manage their day to day, but don't have the digital skills for work.

 As stated earlier, this group represents the largest opportunity for interventions to support those employees and employers looking to achieve the minimum standard for digital skills at work.